alexcheng1982/jdk-loom-faq/README.md

 5. Close the scope, usually implicitly via `try`-with-resources.
 6. During the tasks execution, calling the `shutdown` method to request cancellation of all remaining subtasks.

+The thread that creates a `StructuredTaskScope` object is the *owner* of the scope.

 The table below shows methods of `StructuredTaskScope`.

 | Method                                                     | Description                                    |